11.5 Here’s How Reynolds Did Averaging

 So, using the rules:

 This second term, a product of two turbulent terms is not necessarily zero!
 Whereas the average of one turbulent term is zero by definition, the average of two turbulent terms is not necessarily zero.

 The following video (3.11) further describes Reynolds averaging:

-Click here for a transcript for Reynold's Averaging Example Video
+Click here for transcript of the Reynold's Averaging.

 Consider two random numbers varying between –0.5 and 0.5, called u and v.
 The figure below shows u, v, the mean of uv and the mean of u’v’.
 Of course, the mean of u’v’ might be zero, but is it not necessarily zero, as shown in this figure.